$73,000. According to The Creative Group, that’s the average salary of a content strategist in today’s market.

 The industry needs to find a way to groom more content strategists to develop the skills, knowledge, and experience necessary to lead a company’s content strategy.

-That’s exactly what Express Writers CEO Julia McCoy is attempting to do with the release of her Content Strategy Certification Course.
+That’s exactly what I am attempting to do with the release of my Content Strategy & Marketing Certification Course.

 How to Become an In-House Content Strategist for a Company